Katharine Kanak: Career and research

 Kanak has held research positions at the University of Oklahoma as a Research Scientist at the Cooperative Institute for Mesoscale Meteorological Studies (CIMMS; now the Cooperative Institute for Severe and High-Impact Weather Research and Operations CIWRO) and the University of Oklahoma School of Meteorology.
 She was also an Adjunct Associate Professor in the University of Oklahoma School of Meteorology.

 Her research has included numerical simulation of convective vortex formation spanning many scales, from meters-wide ellipsoidal thermal bubbles, to dust-devils, to hurricanes.
 She developed a three-dimensional non-hydrostatic large eddy simulation model to study dust devils on Earth and Mars.
 Her 2005 paper on 2-m large eddy simulation of dust-devil-like vortices was one of the most cited in the Quarterly Journal of the Royal Meteorological Society that year.
 She was also a co-author, along with Bruce Cantor and Kenneth Edgett, on one of the early papers that surveyed dust devils observed by Mars Global Surveyor Mars Orbital Camera and discussed theoretical vortex models as applied to Martian vortices.

 Other research includes that concerning mammatus clouds.
 Kanak and her co-authors published the first known numerical simulations of mammatus clouds in which they explored the clouds' formation and dynamics, with and without background wind shear.

-Mammatus clouds over Norman, OK 13 June 2005 0156 UTC.
-Image credit: Katharine Kanak.